Siamese Object Tracking for Unmanned Aerial Vehicle: A Review and Comprehensive Analysis: Introduction

 \section{Introduction}

-\IEEEPARstart{V}{isual} object tracking has evolved as one of the most promising domains in remote sensing~\cite{Fu2022CorrelationFF,Uzkent2016IntegratingHL,Fu2020ObjectSD,Xuan2020ObjectTI,Jiang2022DynamicTR,Fu2021DisruptorAI,Ruan2022DeepSN,Zhang2018VisualOT,Fu2021OnboardRA}.
-Following the introduction of deep learning (DL) in visual object tracking, there have been more breakthroughs~\cite{MarvastiZadeh2022DeepLF,Avola2021MsFR,Bi2020ContextAM}.
-Given an initial state in the first aerial image frame, visual object tracking aims to infer and anticipate the location and scale of an arbitrary object in consecutive image frames.
-Benefiting from the small volume, flexible mobility, and convenient operation, unmanned aerial vehicles (UAVs) can better implement object tracking applications, especially in remote sensing field, such as bridge condition assessment~\cite{Feroz2021UavBR}, security patrolling~\cite{Li2016CornerDB}, anti-poaching~\cite{Olivares2015TowardsAA}, visual localization~\cite{Ye2022MultiRC}, target following~\cite{Vanegas2017UavTA}, and so forth.
+\IEEEPARstart{V}{isual} object tracking has evolved as one of the most promising domains in intelligent transportation systems, especially in unmanned aerial vehicles (UAVs)~\cite{Fu2022CorrelationFF,Muffert2013ASB,Tian2018TrackingOW,Liu2017VisualOT,Chen2018RealtimeOT,Zheng2018RobustAL,Lin2021RecfER,Liu2021MultistreamSA,Li2022LearningAD,Fu2020ObjectSD,Fu2021DisruptorAI}.
+Given an initial state in the first aerial image frame, UAV-based object tracking aims to infer and anticipate the location and scale of an arbitrary object in consecutive aerial image frames.
+Benefiting from the small volume, flexible mobility, and convenient operation, UAVs can better implement object tracking applications, especially in intelligent transportation systems, such as road tracking~\cite{Zhou2015EfficientRD}, target recognition~\cite{Wang2020DevelopmentOU}, traffic surveillance~\cite{Ke2017RealtimeBT}, security patrolling~\cite{Li2016CornerDB}, visual localization~\cite{Ye2022MultiRC}, and so forth.
+Recently, following the introduction of deep learning (DL) in visual object tracking, there have been more breakthroughs for UAVs~\cite{Fu2021OnboardRA,Fu2021SiameseAP,Cao2021SiamAPNSA}.